Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 Remember, the disease is easier and faster to treat in the early stages, when it has not yet taken root deep into your body.

 However, in the conditions of our modern life and not knowing the true causes of the disease, you should contact a specialist and undergo a free diagnosis in our clinic.
-At the very least, you will know your exact diagnosis, the cause of the disease, and recommendations for a quick recovery.
+At the very least, you will know your exact diagnosis, the cause of the illness, and recommendations for a quick recovery.

 Where are the roots of all diseases